-- The master server has a ServerID of master.1 and runs on the machine bos-helix-01. - The edge server has a ServerID of p4d_edge_syd and runs on the machine syd-helix-04. - Both the master and edge server are online and actively in use at the start of processing. - Users of the edge server to be reseeded have been notified about a planned outage. - No outage is planned or necessary for the master server - SSH keys are setup for the perforce user.
+- The SDP instance is 1. - The perforce operating system runs the p4d process on all machines. - The perforce user's ~/.bashrc ensures that the shell environment is set automatically on login, by doing: source /p4/common/bin/p4_vars 1 - The master server has a ServerID of master.1 and runs on the machine bos-helix-01. - The edge server has a ServerID of p4d_edge_syd and runs on the machine syd-helix-04. - Both the master and edge server are online and actively in use at the start of processing. - Users of the edge server to be reseeded have been notified about a planned outage. - No outage is planned or necessary for the master server - SSH keys are setup for the perforce user.

-10.2.1.
+9.3.1.
 Step 0: Preflight Checks